Retrieval-Augmented Generation for Natural Language Processing: A Survey: Retriever

 \subsubsection{Code Demonstrations}

 After building the retriever, this section demonstrates the detailed steps of querying the retriever to obtain the top-$k$ nearest neighbor knowledge in algorithm~\ref{alg:query}, including encoding the query (line 1), performing the approximate nearest neighbor search (line 2), and fetching the knowledge for fusion (line 3).
-These three steps depend on the specific APIs of encoders, indexing, and datastore.
-After obtaining the top-$k$ retrievals, optimizations for post-processing are applied (line 4).
+These three steps depend on the specific APIs of encoders, indexing, and the vector database.
+After obtaining the top-$k$ retrievals, optimizations for post-processing are applied (line 4). \edit{ The time complexity is $O(C_{\text{encode}} + C_{\text{ann}} + k\cdot C_{\text{IO}}+C_{\text{post}})$, where $C_{\text{ann}}$, $C_{\text{IO}}$, and $C_{\text{post}}$ are the cost of performing ANN search, fetching neighbor values from the disk, and post-processing.
+The space complexity is $O(k\cdot d)$. }